ICB-DCM/C-COMPASS/doc/usage.rst

    :guilabel:`Calculate Global Changes` compares localization across
       conditions, providing relocalization results.

+   **Relocalization Values (RL)** quantify how the localization of a protein changes in each compartment between two conditions.
+A positive RL value indicates greater localization in the second condition compared to the first, while negative values indicate reduced localization.

    Results can be displayed and exported similarly to the statistics.